Chapter 1:

 Now, I’m not an expert on forensics, but I can sense the true crime fanatic in me attempting to escape…

-Patting his abdomen instinctively with his right hand, trying to feel for the wound, he only felt the solid, but soft skin of his stomach.
-Looking down, his torn clothes had a sizable circular tear with a dark red outline.
+Patting his abdomen instinctively with his right hand, trying to feel for the wound, he only felt the solid but soft skin of his stomach.
+Looking down, he saw a sizable circular tear in his torn clothes, outlined in dark red.
 His theory had more truth to it as he looked at himself.

 A sudden wave of pain coursed through his head in the form of an intense headache, almost making him want to sit down as he clasped his forehead with his hand in a futile attempt to quell the pain.